10 Favorite Cleaning Hacks

 overnight.
 You may need to scrub a little with a small brush.
 Wipe off

 with a microfiber cloth rinsed in warm water.
 After the initial cleaning of a glass shower door, quickly wipe down with a dry microfiber cloth after each shower to keep it looking great.

 - Beware of too many suds.
 Reduce the amount of Dawn or Joy if this happens.

 - If the area is too sudsy during

 rinsing, sprinkle a little bit of salt on the suds and they will

 disappear.
 Especially in a bathtub, you may want to sprinkle some

-baking soda on the tub after spraying this on to make it a little
+baking soda on the tub after spraying to make it a little

 more abrasive to prevent slipping and falling.